-A range of teaching and learning strategies will be utilised in this module to enable the identification of perinatal mental health issues that students can investigate through enquiry.
+A range of teaching and learning strategies will be utilised in this module to enable the identification of mental health issues that students can investigate through enquiry.
 Shared teaching and input will be provided by psychologists and subject specialist where relevant.
 Modified lectures and seminars will also be used.
 Guest speakers and service users will be utilised to share their experiences to inform students on topic specific areas.
-This module is 5 weeks duration and long thin delivery over two Terms.